apallen42/nfl_punt_ryoe/README.md

-# nfl_punt_ryoe
+# Was that punt good?
+Introducing RYOE

-A side project created by Andrew Allen (Institute for Advanced Analytics '22) to create a new NFL punt return yardage metric with machine learning: Return Yards Over Expected!
+This repository contains the wrangling, modeling, and visualization code pertaining to the Return Yards Over Expected (RYOE) metric, created by Andrew Allen (Institute for Advanced Analytics '22).
+To see the metric in action or learn more about it, check out [this brief report](apallen42.github.io).